How Much Does It Cost to Install a Tesla Charger?

 Charging Speed Cost Locations

-Up to 200 miles in 15 minutes Varies by location and time Worldwide
+Up to 200 miles in 15 minutes on supported Tesla models; actual speed varies by vehicle and conditions Varies by site and time Tesla public charging network

 Key Factors Affecting Installation Cost